smartdevicelink/sdl_evolution/proposals/0345-android-12-issues.md

 ### Bluetooth Runtime Permissions

-With the new runtime permission, users will have to grant Bluetooth permission to SDL enabled apps at runtime.
+With the new runtime permission, users will have to grant the Bluetooth permission to SDL-enabled apps at runtime.
 This means that if the user denies permission for a specific app, the app will not know when the device connects to the head unit over Bluetooth nor will it be able to start its `bluetoothTransport` in the `SdlRouterService`.
 However, apps that have the Bluetooth permission denied will still be able to bind to another app's `SdlRouterService` and will still be able to start up a `SdlRouterService` for a USB connection only.
-If there are not any apps on the device with Bluetooth permission granted, then the `SdlRouterService` would never be started when connecting over Bluetooth.
+If there are not any apps on the device with the Bluetooth permission granted, then the `SdlRouterService` will never be started when connecting over Bluetooth.

 ## Impact on existing code